 - tiredness with or without weakness

 Most people with MGUS don’t develop serious blood and bone marrow conditions.
-However, your risk can best be estimated by regular doctor visits and blood tests.
+However, regular doctor visits and blood tests can help estimate your risk.
 Your doctor can also determine your risk of MGUS progressing into another disease by taking into account: